Fielding, Saskatchewan

-Fielding, Saskatchewan is an unincorporated area in the rural municipality of Mayfield No. 406, Saskatchewan, in the Canadian province of Saskatchewan.
-Fielding is located on Saskatchewan Highway 16, the Yellowhead in north western Saskatchewan.
+Fielding, Saskatchewan is an unincorporated area in the Rural Municipality of Mayfield No. 406 in the Canadian province of Saskatchewan.
+Fielding is located on Saskatchewan Highway 16, the Yellowhead in north-western Saskatchewan.
 Fielding post office first opened in 1905 at the legal land description of Sec.18, Twp.41, R.11, W3.

-The population is smaller than a hamlet, and is counted within the Mayfield No. 406, Saskatchewan.
-Fielding is located just south east of North Battleford, Saskatchewan.
+The population is smaller than a hamlet, and is counted within the Rural Municipality of Mayfield.
+Fielding is located just south-east of North Battleford.
 Fielding is located within 11 km of Glenburn Regional Park and within 9 km of the Radisson Lake Game Preserve.